All Episodes

 All right.

-I mean, I don't know if you frequent the the place, but I frequent the place.
+I mean, I don't know if you frequent the place, but.

 I'm in Texas.

-So just wanted to kind of voice that just kind of see what you thought about that.
+So just wanted to kind of voice that, just kind of see what you thought about that.

-Um I have favorite restaurants in Austin, San Antonio, Dallas.
+I have favorite restaurants in Austin, San Antonio, Dallas.

-Uh I have some good friends from McCallum.
+I have some good friends from McAllen.

-Uh I've not I've not been there.
+I've not been there.

-I have been to Houston countless times, and I I've uh every time I've been there, I sense what you're talking about.
+And every time I've been there, I sense what you're talking about.

-There's a there's that being a Texan is a is a Texan.
+Being a Texan is a Texan.

 It's something that I don't know.